LouisAmphibian/Recipe-App/README.md

 11. A delegate is implemented to notify the user when a recipe exceeds 300 calories.
 12. A unit test is created to verify the accuracy of the total calorie calculation.

-### Implementation Details:
-- Implemented feedback provided by the lecturer on Part I before proceeding with Part 2.
-- Marks awarded for implementing feedback (109).